aurelianmaga/RoTTS/README.md

 ## Usage

-To get convert text to speech make the following call
+To convert text to speech make the following call

 ```